amey1355/amey1355/README.md

 ## 🚀 About Me

-- 🎓 Computer Engineering student specializing in **AR/VR, Game Development, and Full-Stack Web Development**.
+- 🎓 Computer Engineering student specializing in **AR/VR, Game Development, and Full-Stack Web Development (yeah, mostly backend😁)**.
 - 💡 I thrive on solving real-world problems with creative, cutting-edge solutions—whether it's backend pipelines, high-fidelity 3D models, or interactive apps.
 - 🌐 Hands-on with the **MERN stack, Unity3D, Unreal Engine, Blender, and more**.
 - ✨ Inspired by anime, movies, and the endless possibilities of interactive tech.